XorreAI/Miydi-Maps/README.md

 Each dataset within Miydi Maps is structured to align with zip codes or census tracts, presenting a unique opportunity to access socio-economic data with unprecedented precision.
 This level of detail opens new avenues for localized research and development, offering insights that were previously challenging to obtain.

-# Miydi Maps - Open Street Data Edition
+# Miydi Maps - Open Street Data

-Welcome to the Open Street Data edition of Miydi Maps, a dedicated repository housing GeoJson formatted data derived from Open Street Maps (OSM) specifically for the United States, with plans to extend coverage to other countries shortly.
-This specialized edition is hosted on a standalone GitHub repository to accommodate the substantial file sizes and navigate GitHub's file size limitations.
+Welcome to the Open Street Data, a dedicated repository housing GeoJson formatted data derived from Open Street Maps (OSM) specifically for the United States, with plans to extend coverage to other countries shortly.

 ## 🌐 About the Data